realparmesan/Noah-Website/content/posts/2021/2021-season-game-1.md

 # Dick of the day

-Injuring his butt playing hockey, **Lance** had to miss the majority of the match.
+Injuring his butt squatting too much playing hockey, **Lance** had to miss the majority of the match.

 ![](/images/img_33502.JPG)